scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 The CUDA implementation does not currently take full advantage of shared cache.
 Most of the data needed is completely separated, but there are still a few areas where it could be useful.
-The Hamiltonian itself is shared, and if the electric field parameters array is sent in a more compressed format, it would be shared as well.

 The current CUDA implementation fills the Hamiltonian with zeros at every time step.
 The values which are nonzero after the first call are